msk2017ai/msk2017ai/README.md

       -  What do we recommend next for?
       -  What is the Next Best Action for the Customer's/Vendor's Perspective?
       -  Do patients likely get affected with a specific disease like cancer?
-      -  How to identify and mitigate fraudulent transactions?
+      -  How to identify and predict fraudulent transactions, and help preventing on the first place?

 - 💞️ I’m just new to `collaborate` on Github with other users and ready to work with others for mutual benefits.